pojntfx/uni-supply-chain-paper/docs/notes.md

 ## Part 3: Implementation (in-toto: Providing farm-to-table guarantees for bits and bytes)

+- Using this social and technical abstract, let us now take a look at a concrete implementation of a supply chain security system, in-toto
 - Examples of supply chain attacks
   - Version control systems: Linux kernel, Gentoo and Google
   - Build systems: Fedora, which allowed for signing backdoored version of security packages